-- What's a Bidet?
+- What's a bidet?

-The squirts, trots, Montezuma's Revenge -- whatever you call it, diarrhea's a drag.
+The squirts, trots, Montezuma's Revenge—whatever you call it, diarrhea's a drag.
 Common travel wisdom is to let it run its course; plugging up the source with Imodium keeps the bad bacteria in and keeps you sicker for longer.
 E-coli, which lives in fecal matter and developing countries' tap water, is a major source of cramp-causing traveler's trots, as are bacteria Salmonella and parasite Giardia.

 Because diseases like dysentery spread through contact with infected feces, lack of handwashing by waiters and cooks is a common cause of many unpleasant maladies.
 Flies carry dysentery, so avoiding fly-festooned street food carts is easy enough.
-When eating street food, be sure to pick a cart with one of the longest queues -- high turnover means fresh food and the locals wouldn't choose to eat anywhere that would make them sick.
+When eating street food, be sure to pick a cart with one of the longest queues—high turnover means fresh food and the locals wouldn't choose to eat anywhere that would make them sick.